 - Manage group work assignments;

-- Connect via video conference with individual students, a whole class, or guest speakers.
+- Integrate video conferencing with individual students, a whole class, or guest speakers;

 All Middlebury faculty, students, and staff can log into Canvas using their Middlebury credentials (just your username and password—no need for the entire email address unless you’re using a Middlebury guest account).